alexcritschristoph/wastewater_sarscov2/README.md

 We can also do much larger BLASTs, including the BLAST to uniprot and KEGG, as is done for ggkbase import, later.

+In the future with NovaSeq runs, we will do metagenomic binning and genome curation, of course.

-2. Mapping to the SARS-CoV-2 reference
+## 2. Mapping to the SARS-CoV-2 reference

 (`./reference.fna`)
 `bowtie2 -p 20 -x reference.fasta -1 ../raw/052920_04/5_19_A_S4_R1_001.fastq.gz -2 ../raw/052920_04/5_19_A_S4_R2_001.fastq.gz  | sambam > 052920_04.bam`